When I thought about writing an article on how to clean a cassette toilet, I thought to myself, is this a bit basic.

 What is the flower Method of pooing in a cassette toilet?

-The flower method refers to placing toilet paper in the toilet bowl and overlapping each sheet.
+The flower method refers to placing sheets of toilet paper in the toilet bowl and overlapping each sheet.
 When you poo in the toilet the paper wraps the poo into a parcel and keeps stains from the toilet bowl.

 Can you use normal toilet paper in a cassette toilet?